-When the suspected father is unwilling to sign a Declaration of Paternity, you can seek a court order to establish paternity.
+When the suspected father is unwilling to sign a declaration of paternity, you can seek a court order to establish paternity.
 Your local child support agency can assist you or you can handle your case yourself.
-Our child custody attorneys can help you fill out, serve, and file the necessary paperwork to complete this process.
+Our child custody lawyers can help you fill out, serve and file the necessary paperwork to complete this process.

 A blood or DNA test can facilitate the process of establishing your child’s paternity.
 This testing can occur even if the suspected father lives in another state.
-Genetic tests can be obtained through your local child support agency or with the assistance of a child custody attorney from Rombro & Associates.
+Genetic tests can be obtained through your local child support agency or with the assistance of a child custody lawyer.